BFarkascode/STM32_SCREEN_LTDC_DCMI_OV7670/README.md

 1) We generate images with the OV7670 camera at a speed defined by the internal clock of the camera (which is powered by an external master clock).
 2) We use the DCMI interface to capture the image output where the DCMI is clocked by the PIXCLK output of the camera.
 3) We transfer the captured image from the DCMI peripheral to the frame buffer in chunks of 32 bits, using a DMA, clocked by the MCU's own AHB1 clock.
-4) We publish the frame buffer by using the SPI+DMA combination (SPI clocked by APB2, DMA by AHB1) or, alternatively, by using something called the LTDC (also on APB2).
+4) We publish the frame buffer by using the SPI+DMA combination (SPI clocked by APB2, DMA by AHB1) or, alternatively, by using something called the LTDC (also on APB2 for registers, AHB for the DMA).
 5) The ILI9341 stores the frame buffer in its GRAM and the publishes the image according to its own internal clock (between 60 fps to 120 fps, depending on init).

 Technically, we transfer the image through multiple buffers using multiple peripherals that have their own clocks and limitations.
 What may be a bit difficult to get is that we have an interplay between these peripherals and drivers that can, to some extent, offer us potential workarounds given they are properly set up.
 All in all, we might be able to simplify the problem to a pure timing challenge.
 We do need to profoundly understand, what is going on within these peripherals first though by reading the documentation and doing a lot of trial and error.
 OF note, I will not be touching upon the trial and error phases I had to go through to achieve the outcome.